giftnuss/foodsharing/docs/codebase.md

 So the preferred approach would be *Model to *Gateway classes, see here: https://gitlab.com/foodsharing-dev/foodsharing/issues/9

 # Getting started
-Q: I would really love to do anything, but when I look at the repo I cant't even find a thing I could change just for testing!
+Q: I would really love to do anything, but when I look at the repo I can't even find a thing I could change just for testing!
 How do you start?

 A: One technique is to